EvanSchoolGit/Murder_Mystery_Game/Tmeline.md

  if you unlock safe with numbers, he will say that he did it, without a motive.

 ## Player can inspect Room 120
-can find lucas's gun in his drawerer --> Question Lucas Lucas will elaborate and say that the gun is assigned to him can find punch holes in the walls --> Question Lucas
+can find lucas's gun in his drawer --> Question Lucas Lucas will elaborate and say that the gun is assigned to him can find punch holes in the walls --> Question Lucas